SHAANBHAYA/NodeProject/README.md

 # NodeProject

-This is a simple web based file explorer made in node.js without any use of 3rd party node libraries.
+This is a simple web based file explorer made in node.js without using any 3rd party node libraries.

 # Setup and Installation